Deformed Bill Research

 Colleen Handel and her colleagues at the United States Geological Survey’s Alaska Biological Science Center began researching deformed bills, also know nas Avian Keratin Disorder or AKD, in birds in 1999.
 They compiled reports of deformities in at least 28 bird species in Alaska, including year-round residents like Black-billed Magpies, Red-breasted Nuthatches, Downy and Hairy woodpeckers, Northwestern Crows, Steller’s and Gray jays, and Common Ravens.
 Bill deformities in migratory species, including American Tree Sparrows, Lincoln Sparrows, Ruby-crowned Kinglets, Orange-crowned Warblers, and Dark-eyed Juncos, have also been recorded.

-Handel compiled reports of 2,153 chickadees, representing at least 1,441 individuals, in Alaska with deformed bills from November 1991 through May 2005.
+The USGS researchers compiled reports of 2,153 chickadees, representing at least 1,441 individuals, in Alaska with deformed bills from November 1991 through May 2005.
 Following publicity in Alaska about the bill deformities, reports grew dramatically.
-However, since 2000-2001, when more than 400 abnormal birds were reported, the number has decreased to around 200 per year.
-For the rest of North America, she only received a total of 21 reports of chickadees with deformed bills for the same period.
+However, since 2000-2001, when more than 400 abnormal birds were reported, the number decreased to around 200 per year through 2005.
+For the rest of North America, they only received a total of 21 reports of chickadees with deformed bills for the same period.

-Learn more about Handel’s research and report any birds with deformed bills directly to Colleen’s team through their website.
+Learn more about the USGS research and report any birds with deformed bills directly to the USGS team on their website.